smbayley/DronologyAssignments/collision_avoidance/README.md

 ```bash
 python main.py <path_to_configuration_file>
 ```
+I've added an [additional optional argument](https://github.com/smbayley/DronologyAssignments/blob/master/collision_avoidance/main.py#L140) (ardupath) in main.py. __To be safe, don't change any of the arguments that have already been specified, or the method signature of main.__ If you'd like to add additional __optional__ command line arguments and/or __keyword arguments__ to main, that is OK.
+You don't want to be the one that I'm unable to run your code because you changed the order of the arguments or removed an argument. :)

 ## What's left?
 You'll need to write code that makes sure drones get to all their waypoints without crashing into each other.
 Some things to consider: